Lake-of-Two-Mountains High School

-Lake of Two Mountains High School (LTM; École secondaire Lake-of-Two-Mountains) is an Anglophone public high school in Deux-Montagnes, Quebec in the Laurentides region.
+Lake-of-Two-Mountains High School (LTM; École secondaire Lake-of-Two-Mountains) is an Anglophone public high school in Deux-Montagnes, Quebec in the Laurentides region.
 It is a part of the Sir Wilfrid Laurier School Board.

 The school's service area includes Deux Montagnes, Kanesatake, southern portions of Mirabel, Oka, Pointe-Calumet, Saint-Eustache, Saint-Placide, Ste-Marthe-sur-le-Lac, and St-Joseph-du-Lac.
 As of 2014 55 students from Kanesatake choose to attend Lake of Two Mountains.

+History

+Before secularization of the Quebec school system, this was a Protestant school, and it was covering the English-speaking population.
+In 1972 the school received an influx of Catholic English-speaking students, because the North Island Regional School Board stopped accepting English-speaking Catholics at the high school level.

 The current campus was built in 1983, replacing the previous facility.
+The previous facility was in the center of Deux Montagnes, and it was scheduled to become an elementary school for French-speaking children after the school moved.